AIResponsibly/PaperSummaries/summaries/sustainability/large_lang_monkeys.md

 - **Published**: ArXiv, July 2024
 - **Link**: [ArXiv](https://arxiv.org/abs/2407.21787)
-- **Summary**: This paper explores the concept of scaling inference compute by using repeated sampling from large language models (LLMs).
+- **Summary**: This paper explores the concept of scaling inference compute by using repeated sampling from LLMs.
 It demonstrates that increasing the number of samples can significantly improve the model's ability to solve problems, particularly in coding and formal proof domains where solutions can be automatically verified.

 ## I. INTRODUCTION